 Tips to Make Good Fried Chicken

-You should plan to put your chicken in a buttermilk brine for a minimum of 4 hours.
-Overnight will be even better.
-And you must use buttermilk.
-If you don’t have buttermilk, make your own by combining 1 cup of milk with 1 tablespoon of lemon juice or vinegar.
+Start by brining your chicken in buttermilk for at least 4 hours, though overnight is even better.
+Buttermilk is key to tenderizing the meat and keeping it juicy.
+If you don’t have buttermilk on hand, you can make a quick substitute by mixing 1 cup of milk with 1 tablespoon of lemon juice or vinegar.

-A large, deep skillet or dutch oven is your friend for this recipe.
-It will help keep your chicken crisp and give it amazing flavor.
-But, if you don’t have one, you can use a deep fryer instead.
+A large, deep cast-iron skillet or Dutch oven is ideal for frying.
+It helps keep the chicken crisp and adds wonderful flavor.
+If you don’t have one, a deep fryer will do the job as well.

 How to Make The Best Fried Chicken